kdefombelle/test/docs/_posts/2021-02-16-javfx-from-jdk8-to-openjdk11.markdown

 </plugin>
 {% endhighlight %}

+### update maven javafx plugin
-in Java 8 you may have used the plugin com.zenjava:org.openjfx, after many years of good and loyal service for Java 11+ it is superseded by [org.openjfx:javafx-maven-plugin][javafx-maven-plugin]
+in Java 8 you may have used the plugin com.zenjava:org.openjfx, after many years of good and loyal service for [Java 11+][openjdk] it is superseded by [org.openjfx:javafx-maven-plugin][javafx-maven-plugin]
 So you can update your maven pom.xml to
 {% highlight xml %}
 <plugin>